floriansiepe/marburg-thesis/README.md

 The _classicthesis-config.tex_-file allows you to configure stuff that comes with the classic-thesis style, like LaTeX packages used by classic thesis.
 This is quite advanced stuff already.
 Thus, you should touch this file only if you know what you are doing.
 Usually, you can leave the file as it is.

+## Expose

+This template also comes with a expose.
+This is usually the first document you work on and where you draft your research and proposed approaches.
+The _expose.tex_-file should set you up.

 ## Usage

 In the following, we explain how to actually use, i.e. add content and compile, the thesis template to create a nice and shiny PDF file that will please your supervisor.